 Teacher Pay Supplements in

-*** Reach Associate (RA) range and totals include only extra RA pay received in the form of fixed dollar supplements.
+3 Reach Associate (RA) role range and totals reallocated include only extra RA pay received in the form of fixed dollar supplements.
 Some RAs also earn extra pay by being placed in a higher step on the assistant pay scale.

 Figure 1.
 Cumulative Reallocated to Higher Pay Since Opportunity Culture Launch, in Millions

-These sustainable pay supplements encourage teachers to stay in teaching roles so they can extend their reach to more students, and, in the case of multi-classroom leaders, provide support and on-the-job development to small teaching teams.
-Research shows that these teams achieve significantly higher student learning growth.
+These sustainable pay supplements encourage teachers to stay in teaching roles so they can extend their reach to more students, and, in the case of those in Multi-Classroom Leader roles, provide support and on-the-job development to small teaching teams.
+Research shows that these teams achieve significantly higher student learning growth on average.